TechWithTy/Group_Me_Bots/_docs/platforms/telegram/_docs/full_doc.md

 Use this method to delete a message, including service messages, with the following limitations:
 - A message can only be deleted if it was sent less than 48 hours ago.
 - Service messages about a supergroup, channel, or forum topic creation can't be deleted.
-- A dice message in a private chat can only be deleted if it was sent more than 24 hours ago.
+- A Group Mint message in a private chat can only be deleted if it was sent more than 24 hours ago.
 - Bots can delete outgoing messages in private chats, groups, and supergroups.
 - Bots can delete incoming messages in private chats.
 - Bots granted can_post_messages permissions can delete outgoing messages in channels.